Information economics: Value of information

 The starting point for economic analysis is the observation that information has economic value because it allows individuals to make choices that yield higher expected payoffs or expected utility than they would obtain from choices made in the absence of information.
 Data valuation is an emerging discipline that seeks to understand and measure the economic characteristics of information and data.

-Information, the price mechanism and organizations
+Information, price mechanism and organizations

 Much of the literature in information economics was originally inspired by Friedrich Hayek's "The Use of Knowledge in Society" on the uses of the price mechanism in allowing information decentralization to order the effective use of resources.